$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Introduction

+and we will discuss other properties of this problem in Section \ref{facts}.
+For now, we simply remark that both \eqref{Eq: Mania} and \eqref{Eq: Foss} contain factors involving the input function multiplied by powers of its first-order derivatives, allowing us to use the same blueprint to navigate the technical details of the required convergence proofs.

 The remainder of this paper is organized as follows.
-In Section \ref{Sec: notationAndPreliminaries}, we introduce the space and function notation to be used in this paper.
-Section \ref{Sec: GaConv} is devoted to proving the desired $\Ga$-convergence result.
+In Sectiosn \ref{Sec: notationAndPreliminaries} and \ref{eFEM}, we introduce the required space and function notation, the definition of finite element spaces, and a few facts about Mani\`a's and Foss's problems.
+Section \ref{Sec: GaConv} is devoted to proving the desired $\Ga$-convergence result for Mani\'a's problem, while Section \ref{Sec: GaConvFoss} carries out the same task for Foss's problem.
+Next, Section \ref{Sec: Numerics} presents additional numerical result beyond that provided in \cite{feng2016enhanced, schnake2017numerical}.
 Finally, we discuss other LGP problems to be explored in Section \ref{Sec: future}.
-We remark that no additional numerical evidence is needed to support our analysis beyond what was included in \cite{feng2016enhanced}.